Best for business travel rewards

 Granted, even $700 isn’t close to the highest sign-up bonus we’ve seen for business travel cards.
 For example, the competing Ink Business Preferred® Credit Card from Chase offers a sign-up bonus of 100,000 bonus points after spending $15,000 in purchases within the first three months, worth $1,250 when redeemed for travel through Chase Ultimate Rewards.
 However, flat-rate rewards spending is the Spark Miles card’s main appeal, so this solid welcome offer could be much more accessible to a wider range of cardholders.

 Capital One miles are best redeemed for travel.
 You can use them to book new travel or cover travel expenses you made in the past 90 days, including airline, hotel, car rental, ride-share, transit and other purchases.
-Until April 30, 2021, you can also use miles to cover eligible dining and streaming service purchases made in the last 90 days.

 You can also put your miles toward gift cards, purchases at Amazon.com’s online checkout or cold, hard cash back.
 However, your mileage may vary with these choices since most non-travel redemption options water down your miles’ value.